 Here we describe the SCR API functions that are used for writing checkpoint and output datasets.
-In addition to checkpoints, it may be useful for an application to write its output datasets through SCR to utilize asynchronous transfers to the parallel file system.
+In addition to checkpoints, it may be useful for an application to write its pure output (non-checkpoint) datasets through SCR to utilize asynchronous transfers to the parallel file system.
 This lets the application return to computation while the SCR library migrates the dataset to the parallel file system in the background.